-- The assets of the District exceeded its liabilities at the close of the most recent fiscal year resulting in a net position balance of \$2,971,606. - The change in the District's total net position in comparison with the prior fiscal year was \$2,125,222, an increase.
-The key components of the District's net position and change in net position are reflected in the table in the government-wide financial analysis section. - At September 30, 2022, the District's governmental funds reported combined ending fund balances of \$9,373,113, a decrease of (\$164,422) in comparison with the prior fiscal year.
-The total fund balance is restricted for debt service and capital projects and assigned for subsequent year's expenditures.
+- The assets of the District exceeded its liabilities at the close of the most recent fiscal year resulting in a net position balance of \$7,447,985. - The change in the District's total net position in comparison with the prior fiscal year was \$1,911,466, an increase.
+The key components of the District's net position and change in net position are reflected in the table in the government-wide financial analysis section. - At September 30, 2024, the District's governmental funds reported combined ending fund balances of \$4,257,019, an increase of \$46,171 in comparison with the prior fiscal year.
+The total fund balance is restricted for debt service and capital projects, non-spendable for prepaid items, and the remainder is unassigned fund balance which is available for spending at the District's discretion.